phaxio/phaxio-dotnet/README.md

     phaxio.AttachPhaxCodeToPdf(10, 10, pdf, memoryStream);

 The stream memoryStream will now have a copy of the new PDF.

+## Sending a fax

+At the heart of the Phaxio API is the ability to send a fax:

+    var pdf = new FileInfo("form1234.pdf");
+    var faxId = phaxio.Send("8088675309", pdf);

+This returns a string with an id in it that you can use to reference your fax later.
+Well, now, wasn't that simple?

+You can customize how this sends by passing in a FaxOptions object:

+    var options = new FaxOptions { CallerId = "2125552368" };
+    var faxId = phaxio.Send("8088675309", pdf, options);

+If you have more than one file, you can pass in a list and Phaxio will concatenate them into one fax:

+    var pdf1 = new FileInfo("form1234.pdf");
+    var pdf2 = new FileInfo("form4321.pdf");
+    var faxId = phaxio.Send("8088675309", new List<FileInfo> { pdf1, pdf2 });

 &copy; 2016 Noel Herrick